dgraph-io/flock/README.md

 Flock has two parts,
 - [*Mutation program*](./main.go) - Makes use of the tweets available from twitter developer API's and builds the Graph model on top of Dgraph.
-Here is the Graph schema of Flock

 Here is the Graph schema of Flock,